TANAYADUDHE/grade-firebase/README.md

-This is the grade system using firebase project.Display the grade accoding the percentage.
+This is the grade system using firebase project.